-If you started writing a book, then got sidetracked by life or even other writing endeavors, it's hard to get going again.
+If you started writing a book then got sidetracked by life or even other writing endeavors, it may be hard to get going again.
 Find out what to do if your book writing is stalled.

 A critique is an often overlooked process that can help authors ready their book manuscripts for more detailed editing.
 See what a critique is and how it helps.

-They can be some of the worst customers ever!
-Confused buyers can be high maintenance and low profit.
-Discover some ways to deal with them... or not.
+Confused buyers can be some of the worst customers ever!
+They can be high maintenance and low profit.
+Discover some ways to deal with them.